 Some of the most fitting careers for those with a degree in English composition are writers and authors, editors, and technical writers.
 Writers and authors are a varied group, and include copywriters, biographers, novelists, songwriters, playwrights, and screenwriters, according to the U.S. Bureau of Labor Statistics (BLS).
 Many make a living as freelance writers, or self-employed writers who pick up various assignments for online and print media.

 Salaried writing jobs typically require a minimum of a bachelor’s degree in English or another writing-intensive area such as journalism.
-The median yearly salary for authors and writers was $55,420 as of May 2010, the BLS noted.
+The median yearly salary for authors and writers was $55,420, the BLS noted.
 Salaries for writers and authors working in the advertising, public relations, and related industries were higher, averaging $62,260, the BLS added.

 Editors proofread, edit, revise, and fact-check content for print and online media, and direct the work of a team of writers, among other tasks.
-Their median yearly salary was $51,470 as of May 2010, the BLS noted.
+Their median yearly salary was $51,470, the BLS noted.
 While some employment growth is expected in online media, the field is expected to remain stagnant due to the continuing decline of print media.

 Last but not least, technical writing is another logical fit for those with a background in English composition and strong writing abilities.
-Unlike many other writing careers, technical writing is projected to see more significant employment growth between 2010 and 2020, with the BLS projecting 17% job growth.
-Average pay is higher as well for technical writing professionals than for other writing professions, with median yearly salaries at $63,280 as of May 2010.
+Unlike many other writing careers, technical writing is projected to see more significant employment growth, with the BLS projecting 17% job growth.
+Average pay is higher as well for technical writing professionals than for other writing professions, with median yearly salaries at $63,280.
 In specific industries, such as software publishers, computer systems design, and scientific research and development, this average is substantially higher, the BLS explains.
 However, remember that salaries and job projections vary, depending on the applicant’s level of experience and education, as well as his or her employer.